Heating Instructions

 • Bake for 25-35 minutes or until the internal temperature reaches 165°F (74°C) in the thickest part of the chicken.

-• Optional - Uncover for the last 5 minutes if you want the top slightly browned or if too much liquid has accumulated.
+• Optional: Uncover for the last 5 minutes if you want the top slightly browned, or if too much liquid has accumulated.

-Our Signature Grilled Marinated Chicken
+McCaffrey's Grilled Chicken

 • Heat oven to 325°F (165°C).